Skip to main content

 await manager.syncWithSyncServer();

-You can use the Postman collection to test the backend API.
-Download it here: IDPASS DataCollect Backend Postman Collection.
+You can exercise every endpoint from the Postman collection: IDPASS DataCollect Backend Postman Collection.

 curl -X POST http://localhost:3000/api/users/login \